 While at Lyons, VA (a two year traditional housing program) they are provided safe shelter, support, counseling, and assistance with future employment services.
 The goal of the “Hope for Veterans” program is to get homeless Veterans off the streets, transition them back to civilian life and help them to become proud and productive members of society once again.

 Rotary District 7470 is looking for 28 students to represent the region in a cultural exchange with Japan.
-The Ross Redmond Short Term Youth Exchange Program, now in its thirty-seventh year, offers students ages 16 to 19 the opportunity to learn about Japanese culture, interact with Japanese students and form friendships that will last a lifetime.
+The Ross Redmond Short Term Youth Exchange Program, now in its thirty-eight year, offers students ages 16 to 19 the opportunity to learn about Japanese culture, interact with Japanese students and form friendships that will last a lifetime.
 Complete Details click "read more".

 The Rotary Foundation is the charitable arm of Rotary.
 It is a non-profit that is supported solely by voluntary contributions from Rotarians and friends of The Rotary Foundation who share its vision of a better world.
 Its sole mission is to support the efforts of Rotarians through Rotary’s mission, and the achievement of world understanding and peace through local, national and international humanitarian and educational programs in your back yard and around the globe.

 At the 2017 Rotary International Convention in Atlanta, The Rotary Foundation will celebrate "100 Years of Doing Good in the World" in the city where it all began.
 Be part of this once-in-a-lifetime event, and make plans to attend.

 The convention is for all Rotarians and offers something for everyone.
 As a past participant, you know you will be able to experience the best of Rotary and meet people from around the world.
 Come together to build relationships, exchange ideas, develop partnerships, and learn new skills.